BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - They insist that the different recognized virtues are possible only for someone who thinks virtue suff i cient for happiness.
 - The good requires living in agreement with nature; virtuous people do this because they live in agreement with reason, which they have naturally come to value most.
 - A second argument maintains that our life is happy if and only if we can be proud of it, and that this is true only if we live finely (iii 28).

+# Difficulties

+- When we discover practical reason, we discover that they are not the only goods, and that practical reason is an overriding good.
+But we seem to have no good reason to abandon our previous belief that the natural advantages are also goods.
+If our belief in the goodness of some natural advantages is a f i rm preconception, the Stoics violate their own method.